PaulHosek/ComplexSystemSimulation/README.md

 ![alt text](https://github.com/PaulHosek/ComplexSystemSimulation/blob/main/Figures/The%20albedo%20effect_Perovich.jpg)

+Two different model approaches were used.
+The first is an adaptation of the Ising model that simply redistributes an initial fraction of meltponds.
+The second is a more physics informed model that models the vertical and horizontal flow of melt water.

+### Installation

 #### How to run

 Just run `server.py` file.
 It will open mesa board in your browser.
 You will see charts there of the simulation.